 In 2015, Mr. Bershadker oversaw the ASPCA’s acquisition of Asheville, North Carolina-based Humane Alliance, the nation’s leading training and education organization focusing on high-quality, high-volume spay/neuter services.

-Mr. Bershadker also envisioned and led the establishment of the ASPCA Behavioral Rehabilitation Center – the first-ever facility dedicated to providing behavioral rehabilitation to canine victims of cruelty and hoarding – which was unveiled at St. Hubert's Animal Welfare Center in Madison, N.J. in 2013.
-This facility will move to a permanent new home in North Carolina in 2017.
+Mr. Bershadker also envisioned and led the establishment of the ASPCA Behavioral Rehabilitation Center—the first-ever facility dedicated to providing behavioral rehabilitation to canine victims of cruelty and hoarding—which was unveiled at St. Hubert's Animal Welfare Center in Madison, New Jersey, in 2013.
+This facility moved to a permanent new home in North Carolina in 2018.